Site Analysis

 Understanding all the features of a site, using and protecting the best, and minimising the impact of the worst.

-The first step towards designing or substantially renovating a house that will minimise its impact on the environment, minimise the use of resources and be comfortable and healthier to live in is understanding the site.
+Understanding the site is the first step towards designing or substantially renovating a house that will minimise its impact on the environment, minimise the use of resources and be comfortable and healthier to live in.

 •